meejah/carml/doc/installation.rst

 ./venv/bin/activate`` and then ``python3 -m pip install --editable .`` which should install all the dependencies (listed in ``requirements.txt``).

-To do this and use ``peep``, you need pip version 6.1.1.
-So, you you can try something like this (from the root of a fresh clone):

 .. sourcecode:: shell-session

    virtualenv venv